jonahb/rpath/README.md

 exp.eval(xml) # => "Green-Wood"
 ```

-Or, if we only plan to use the expression once, we can combine the two lines above, passing the graph to `RPath`.
+If we only plan to use the expression once, we can pass the graph to `RPath`.
 RPath evaluates the expression and returns the result:

 ```ruby
 RPath(xml) { places.place[:name] } # => "Green-Wood"
 ```

-For even more succinct syntax, RPath adds to Nokogiri the `#rpath` method:
+Some adapters, such as the built-in Nokogiri adapter, may add convenience methods that make the syntax even prettier:

 ```ruby
 xml.rpath { places.place[:name] } # => "Green-Wood"